wojtek77/PHP-AutoloaderSPL/README.markdown

 ## Usage

-#### Example for the classes are placed in the directory "Classes" and "Doctrine":
+#### Example for classes which are placed in the directory "Classes" and "Doctrine":

       require './Autoloader.php';
       Autoloader::startAutoload( array('your/path/to/Classes','/your/path/to/Doctrine') );

-#### Example for the classes are on top of the project:
+#### Example for classes which are in the same place where the program is run:

       require './Autoloader.php';
       Autoloader::startAutoload('');